mixaildudin/node-markov-generator/README.md

 so it may need some more attempts.
 Default is `100`;
 5. `contextUsageDegree` - a number from `0` to `1` To avoid diving into details, this parameter defines the degree of similarity between the generated sentences and the sentences in the source text corpus.
-The less the number is, the more nonsence sentences you get.
+The smaller the number is, the more nonsense sentences you get.
 Default is `0.5`.

 In case you want to specify any of these parameters, do it like this: